avo-hq/docs.avohq.io/docs/3.0/customizable-controls.md

 ## Conditionally hiding/showing actions

 Actions have the `visible` block where you can control the visibility of an action.
-In the context of `show_controls` that block is not taken into account, but yiou can use regular `if`/`else` statements because the action declaration is wrapped in a block.
+In the context of `show_controls` that block is not taken into account, but you can use regular `if`/`else` statements because the action declaration is wrapped in a block.

 ```ruby{6-8}
 class Avo::Resources::Fish < Avo::BaseResource